lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

             - logger.log: Received sensor.weatherflow_hourly_forecast_23
             - script.execute: all_data_received

-This runs a script once the binary sensor has reported data from Home Assistant - essentially saying "Hey there!!
+This runs a script once the binary sensor has reported data from Home Assistant - essentially saying, "Hey there!!
 All data has been received - start the manual display refresh..."

-The next section are all of the text sensors:
+The following section is all of the text sensors:

     text_sensor:
       - platform: debug